Watertown Neighborhood Grocery Stores – Gotham St Market

 In most American cities our zoning laws have put this type of store out of business.
 So now we miss out on the interaction with neighbors, drive miles to a big box store, get less exercise, and waste fossil fuels to get the stuff that used to be at the corner store.

-A list of neighborhood grocery stores in Watertown over the years include the following below (feel free to email support@memoryln.net for any additional ones not mentioned.)
+A list of neighborhood grocery stores in Watertown over the years includes the following below:

 Academy St Market